blackfireio/player/README.rst

 .. code-block:: bash

-    # use --full-report to display a report including variable values
+    # use --json to display a report including variable values
-    blackfire-player run scenario.bkf --full-report
+    blackfire-player run scenario.bkf --json

 Variable values can also be injected before running another scenario: